devanshbatham/devanshbatham.github.io/_posts/2021-09-11-php-tricks.md

 ![](https://cdn-images-1.medium.com/max/1166/0*OHr-8NUQfLrpykeh)

-**Kon’nichiwa Folks**.I spent lot a time playing **CTFs** in last few years(2019), especially Web Challenges.
+**Kon’nichiwa Folks**.
+I spent lot a time playing **CTFs** in last few years(2019), especially Web Challenges.
 I find them very fascinating as the thrill you get after capturing the flags cannot be described in words , That **adrenaline rush** is heaven for me.
 For me **CTFs** are the best way to practice,improve and test your hacking skills.

 In this article I will be covering walkthroughs of some common/easy PHP based Web Challenges I solved during various CTFs and some simple tricks.
 This post is intended for absolute beginners.